Moonbase59/autocue/README.md

 Requires Python3 and `ffmpeg` with the _ebur128_ filter.

+Tested on Linux and Mac, with several `ffmpeg` versions ranging from 4.4.2–6.1.1, and running on several stations since a few weeks.

 ## Install

 Put `cue_file` in your path locally (i.e., into `~/bin`, `~/.local/bin` or `/usr/local/bin`) and `chmod+x` it.